lorforlinux/GSoC2020_BeagleBoard.org/jouranl.md

   - Tried updating & upgrading as rcn-ee suggested but no success still.
 - Jul 18:
   - I was out for some work, not able do anything for project today.

+## Week 7

 - Jul 19:
+  - Worked on CAN bus, submitted a [PR](https://github.com/beagleboard/bb.org-overlays/pull/189) for CAN0 & CAN1
+- Jul 20: